rmzse/for-review/architecture.md

-TODO: explain what a module is
 # Modules
 Every angular application must have at least one module, the root module, mostly called `AppModule` .
-In most of our applications this is possibly the only module you will ever have.
-This file can be found at `src/app/app.component.ts`
+In most of our applications this is possibly the only module you will ever use.
+This file can be found at `src/app/app.component.ts` and it looks like:

 ```typescript
 import { BrowserModule } from '@angular/platform-browser';